textile recycling

 3. Recycling textiles and using recycled materials

-We strive to recycle 100% of our textile waste by 2025
+We strive to recycle 100% of our textile waste by the end of 2025.

 Not only do we seek to reduce the amount of waste.
 We also need to decrease the need to use virgin materials.
 Many different industries can use textile waste as raw material, including the textile industry itself.
 Our bold aim is to close the loop, using end-of-life textiles as raw material for new textiles.